edlins/libPCA9685/README.md

 	On a Raspberry Pi B+ these pins are physical pins 3 and 5.
         Connect the PCA9685's Vdd pin to 3.3V (B+ phys pin 1 or 17).
         Connect the PCA9685's Vss pin to GND (6, 9, 14, 20, 25, 30, 34, 39).
-	If using multiple power supplies, make sure their GND's are connected to each other, and connected to one of the Pi's GND pins.
+	If using multiple power supplies, make sure their GNDs are connected to each other, and connected to one of the Pi's GND pins.

 	After satisfying the dependencies and making the connections